MA in MFT, LMT, SEP*

 This simplified model of the ANS is based on complex new discoveries in neuroscience.
 It is easy to learn and use.
 My goal is to get this information out quickly, via graphics to people with little or no training in neuroscience, who need it.

-3) Presentations and Workshops -
+3) Presentations, Classes and Workshops -

 The goal here is to transmit an embodied capacity for emotional sturdiness to professionals, community members, friends and families of trauma survivors, and parents of young children.
 We all carry a trauma load.
 We all benefit by knowing better how to build relationships where we can heal without retraumatization and without destabilizing our communication partners.